Harsh24081990/PySpark/IMP_Functions.md

 column: The name of the column (or an expression) you want to split.
 pattern: A regular expression string that defines where to split.

+---
+## substring() --> splits or take some portion out of a string based on "Postion"/"index"

+---
 ## RLIKE (used in SQL only)

 ------------------------